BlueBrain/gitlab-pipelines/README.md

   commit or tag variables appear in the environment.
 For example, if you add `BLUECONFIGS` to this list, `BLUECONFIGS_BRANCH` will be ignored if it is set in the environment.
+* `SPACK_RESOLVED_COMMIT` (output by spack_setup): the Git commit that
+  `SPACK_BRANCH` resolved to.
+This can be used for storing provenance information.
+It is not read from internally, and child pipelines do not check for consistency.
 * `SPACK_SETUP_COMMIT_MAPPING_URL` (output by spack_setup): the GitLab
   API URL of an artifact file produced by the `spack_setup` job that contains: a `{upper_case_package_name}_COMMIT=hash` line for every package whose recipe